A Deep State-Space Model Compression Method using Upper Bound on Output Error: Introduction

-MOR-based compression seeks to reduce the number of parameters of the linear state-space models placed within Deep SSMs while preserving the performance of the original large model. \cite{ezoe2024model} applied Balanced Truncation (BT) to the linear state-space model at each layer and used the results as initialization for retraining to construct accurate compressed models. \cite{forgione2024model} also used BT as in~\cite{ezoe2024model}, but added a regularization term to the training objective to reduce the nonzero eigenvalues of the matrix $A$, thereby constructing a one-shot compressed model.
-Furthermore, \cite{sakamoto2025compression} proposed a method that constructs reduced models that are optimal in the $\mathcal{H}^2$-norm sense while preserving properties specific to Deep SSMs; using these as initialization for retraining yields compressed models that outperform BT-based methods~\cite{ezoe2024model}.
-In addition, \cite{gwak2024layer} introduced an $\mathcal{H}^{\infty}$-based indicator (the $\mathcal{H}^{\infty}$ score) to efficiently eliminate modes within the linear state-space models.
+MOR-based compression seeks to reduce the number of parameters of the linear SSMs placed within Deep SSMs while preserving the performance of the original large model. \cite{ezoe2024model} and \cite{sakamoto2025compression} used Balanced Truncation (BT)- and $\mathcal{H}^2$-based MOR, respectively, as initialization for retraining compressed models. \cite{forgione2024model} introduced MOR-oriented regularization into the training objective and applied BT to obtain one-shot compressed models. \cite{gwak2024layer} proposed a post-training state-pruning method based on an $\mathcal{H}^{\infty}$-based indicator, while \cite{chahine2026curious} performed MOR during training to construct compressed SSMs.

-As shown in Fig.~\ref{fig:comparison}, in these existing studies, compression is performed by applying MOR individually to each linear state-space model placed at intermediate layers, based on various indicators and training schemes.
-While this approach constructs reduced models that approximate the input-output behavior of each individual linear state-space model, it can fail to sufficiently approximate the final output of the original Deep SSM as a whole.
+As shown in Fig.~\ref{fig:comparison}, in these existing studies, compression is performed by applying MOR individually to each linear SSM placed at intermediate layers, based on various indicators and training schemes.
+While this approach constructs reduced models that approximate the input-output behavior of each individual linear SSM, it can fail to sufficiently approximate the final output of the original Deep SSM as a whole.

 In this work, to adequately approximate the overall performance of the original Deep SSM, we construct reduced models that reflect inter-layer interactions (see Fig.~\ref{fig:comparison}).
 In particular, to the best of our knowledge, this is the first study—from the viewpoint of systems and control theory—to propose a compression method that directly guarantees the overall output performance of a Deep SSM.
-To facilitate theoretical analysis based on MOR theory~\cite{benner2021gramians,reiter2024h2,zulfiqar2024time}, we consider S5~\cite{smith2023simplified} (with a quadratic activation function immediately after each linear state-space block) and, more generally, Deep SSMs that internally contain linear quadratic-output (LQO) systems, and we develop a compression method with a provable upper bound on the output error.
+To facilitate theoretical analysis based on MOR theory~\cite{benner2021gramians,reiter2025h,zulfiqar2024time}, \tblack{we consider Deep SSMs that internally contain linear quadratic-output (LQO) systems, which can be interpreted as a generalization of the S5 architecture~\cite{smith2023simplified} that contains a quadratic activation function immediately after each linear state-space block,} and we develop a compression method with a provable upper bound on the output error.